NemoClaw with Nemotron-3-Super and Telegram on DGX Spark

 • A DGX Spark (GB10) with keyboard and monitor, or SSH access

-• An NVIDIA API key from build.nvidia.com (free; the onboard wizard will prompt for it)
+• An NVIDIA API key from build.nvidia.com (needed for the Telegram bridge)

 Software: